Adopt-a-Giraffe Program

 Swipe to choose a giraffe to adopt

-Meet Mocha.
+Meet Dobby.

 Adopting a giraffe today can help us save giraffe in Africa tomorrow.